eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **Monadic:** Haskell (`Either`), Rust (`Result`).

 **Special mention:** ACS doesn't really have many operations that can error, and those that do simply halt the script.
 ALGOL apparently has something called "mending" that I don't understand.
-Go tends to use _secondary_ return values, which calling code has to unpack, making them slightly harder to forget about.
+Go tends to use _secondary_ return values, which calling code has to unpack, making them slightly harder to forget about; it also allows both the assignment and the error check together in the header of an `if`.
 Lisps have _conditions_ and `call/cc`, which are different things entirely.
 Lua and Perl 5 handle errors by taking down the whole program, but offer a construct that can catch that further up the stack, which is clumsy but enough to emulate `try..catch`.
 PHP has exceptions, _and_ errors (which are totally different), _and_ a lot of builtin functions that return error codes.
 Swift has something that looks like exceptions, but it doesn't involve stack unwinding and does require some light annotation — apparently sugar for an "out" parameter holding an error.
 Visual Basic, and I believe some other BASICs, decided C wasn't bad enough and introduced the bizarre `On Error Resume Next` construct which does exactly what it sounds like.

 ## Nulls